-Avenue House in Haunted Finchley has a reputation of unexplained occurrences dating back many years.
+Avenue House in haunted Finchley has a reputation of unexplained occurrences dating back many years.
 During past overnight ghost hunts here sinister footsteps have often been heard coming from locked rooms, ghostly shadows and figures have been witnessed in the chilling cellar rooms.

 Join Haunted Happenings as we carry out vigils and experiments, witness for yourself Finchley's haunted mansion in the dead of night.
 During the night there will be opportunity to explore the location for yourselves and for the brave the chance to spend time alone in the sinister cellars.